lfsgroup/FeeWise-csharp-netcore/docs/FirmApi.md

 <a name="createpaymenttoken"></a>
 # **CreatePaymentToken**
-> PaymentTokenResponse CreatePaymentToken (Guid firmId, Debtor debtor)
+> PaymentTokenResponse CreatePaymentToken (Guid firmId, PaymentTokenBody paymentTokenBody)

 Create a payment token for a customer.